• Home

 Easter Bunny Place Card Holders

-Adn that’s it, friends!
+And that’s it, friends!

 With a few fresh spring flowers, some faux Easter eggs, and a little creativity, you can easily create a stunning DIY centerpiece guaranteed to bring warmth and charm to your holiday table.

-Whether you’re creating formal place settings, or just looking for simple Easter table decorations, this easy Easter centerpiece DIY is a great way to celebrate the season.
+Whether you’re creating formal place settings or just looking for simple Easter table decorations, this easy Easter centerpiece DIY is a great way to celebrate the season.

 Happy Easter,